DavidVerghese/time-tracking-dashboard/README.md

 ### What I learned

-- Dynamic params in NextJS
+- Dynamic routes in NextJS: the diff timeframes
-- Tabs
+- Dynamic params in NextJS: the sidebar that matches segments
-- Accessibility
+- Accessibility / Tabs

 ### Useful resources